livewires/graphics/Texturing/learn.md

 ![alt text](images/UV_unwrap.png)

-To be able to move on it's important that this is correct so if you're not sure send us a picture of Slack or jump back on Zoom.
+To be able to move on it's important that this is correct so if you're not sure send us a picture on Slack or jump back on Zoom.
 Once UV unwrapping is complete you can't go back to modelling without breaking any work you do on the texture painting so make sure you're happy with your model before you move on to this step.